 At the end of March 2021, the Safety Operation Support Center (SOSC) launched SOSC CHANNEL on its internal portal site to provide information on risks associated with safe navigation, including weather and sea conditions On this channel, the officer on duty explains about typhoons and pirates, and the SOSC actually gives advice to avoid risks in a 5-minute video that can be accessed and viewed by anyone in the company.
 The site has been accessed more than 10,000 times (as of April 2022), and many employees have been able to improve their understanding of SOSC and share their knowledge of safe operation.

 Beach Cleanup at Kashima-nada Beach

 Since the grounding of the MOL-operated Giant Step in 2006, MOL Group executives and employees meet every year at Kashima-nada Beach for a cleanup project.
-In September 2018, 91 MOL Group members cleaned up the Kashima-nada Beach Hikawahama swimming area.
 This effort is meant to ensure that this tragic incident-and the lessons learned-do not fade from memory, while sharing our safety consciousness, raising awareness of marine and global environmental protection, and contributing to the sustainable growth of the community.